kotachang/Word-Replacer-Chrome-Extension/README.md

 In this hackpack, you will build a chrome extension that replaces the content on webpages according to customizable rules.
 At a glance, your tasks will include:

-1. Replace all instances of the text "cal" with the text "butt" on all webpages.
+1. Replace all instances of the text "cal" on all webpages.
 2. Replace all text on a webpage according to user-specified replacement rules.
 3. Replace all images on a website according to user-specified replacement rules.